probot/probot/docs/best-practices.md

 For example, the [stale](https://github.com/probot/stale) plugin will only scan a repository for stale issues and pull requests if `.github/stale.yml` exists in the repository.

+### Include "dry run" functionality

+A dry run is when a plugin, instead of actually taking an action, only logs what actions it would have taken if it wasn't a dry run.
+A plugin _must_ offer a dry run feature if it does anything destructive and _should_ offer a dry run feature in all cases.

+For example, the [stale](https://github.com/probot/stale) plugin will perform a dry run if there is no `.github/stale.yml` file in the repository.

 ## Configuration

 ### Require minimal configuration